avdept/cgtrader_elasticsearch/README.md

 #### Docker

 * Simply run `docker-compose up` and give it a time to boot up.
 Please note first launch might take some time, up to 1-2 mins depending on computer specs, because it imports data
+* Open `http://localhost:3005` in your browser and try to search for some words

 ## Future improvements